Ismailia Egypt Travel Guide

 Ismailia's flat terrain and lakeside location shape its open-air recreation options.

-Swimming is possible at private beach clubs or hotel beaches.
-Jet skiing may be available for rent at some private clubs on Lake Timsah.
+Swimming is possible at private beach venues or hotel beaches.
+Personal watercraft riding may be for hire at some private clubs on Lake Timsah.

 No established hiking or trekking routes exist.
 The ground remains generally flat.